Elite freight broker training School

 Mr. Dwinell graduated in 1967 from Wisconsin State College-Whitewater, with honors.
-He put himself through college by trucking on the weekends and realized what his lifelong ambition would be, a transportation provider.
-There were no classes for his chosen career path, except the School of Hard Knocks.
-He has driven in excess of 1 million miles, owned trucks and a trucking company, started and sold 4 brokerages.
-He has brokered in excess of 100,000 freight movements since 1980, collected and disbursed in excess of $100,000,000 in the effort.
+He put himself through college by trucking on the weekends and realized his lifelong ambition: a transportation provider.
+There were no classes for his chosen career path except the School of Hard Knocks.
+He has driven over 1 million miles, owned trucks and a trucking company, and started and sold 4 brokerages.
+He has brokered more than 100,000 freight movements since 1980 and collected and disbursed more than $100,000,000 in the effort.

 About the ORIGINAL School of Load Brokering!

 My reason for teaching others was born from the frustration I experienced in starting my own trucking company in 1980.
-In 1979, I began searching for information about trucking and brokering and found there was virtually no information created by truckers for those wanting to get in the transportation business.
+In 1979, I began searching for information about trucking and brokering and found virtually no information created by truckers for those wanting to get into the transportation business.
 When shippers began offering my trucking company far more freight than I could haul, I began brokering almost immediately.
 I did not want to give back loads.
-There are others who need this information, is my niche.
+Others need this information, is my niche.

-After brokering for a while, I realized that this is a huge market and truckers were not particularly adept at “playing” in the market place.
-Most knew trucking well, but had zero skills at buying and selling the service.
+After brokering for a while, I realized that this is a vast market and truckers were not particularly adept at “playing” in the marketplace.
+Most knew trucking well but had zero skills at buying and selling the service.
 I suspected that brokering would become a significant business, and look what it has become today.
 According to the experts, 48% of transportation is bartered daily.
-The top 100 Motor carriers in 2009, now list themselves with the American Trucking Association (ATA) as “brokers”, including UPS and Fed Ex.
+The top 100 Motor carriers, in 2009 now list themselves with the American Trucking Association (ATA) as “brokers”, including UPS and Fed Ex.
 90% of America’s motor carriers have no idea today where their trucks will be a week into the future.
-This is the broker’s job, help the truckers get home, to play in the market and make the “match”.
+This is the broker’s job, help the truckers get home, play in the market and make the “match.”